 While we have a carefully planned schedule and every detail tended to, there is a bit of magic that happens when a group comes together.
 We like to leave room to follow the thread of conversation and connection.
 Also, the unpredictability of weather in the West of Ireland requires that we take advantage of sun breaks or avoid being caught in a downpour.
 For these reasons, we intentionally do not publish a full itinerary.

 Each night, we announce with great fanfare the next day’s plans.
 We visit stunning and sacred destinations including Rosserk Abbey, Mary’s Well, Bartragh Island, the Ceide Fields and Downpatrick Head.
 And, yes, there is daily designated writing time.

 A typical Memoir Tours: Ireland Day begins with a self-prepared breakfast in your cozy cottage.
 We provide everything you need—brown bread, jam, butter, rashers, fresh eggs, porridge, fruit, tea, and coffee—to set your day off to a fine beginning.
 Before we embark on the day’s adventure, there is the opportunity to participate in a yoga class or meditation circle.
 Each day offers time for writing and reflection ~ blended with time “awakening the muse” as we walk and feel the fresh Irish breeze off the Atlantic.
-You can expect to keep writing if you’re on a roll and would prefer to stay behind.
+You can choose to keep writing if you’re on a roll and would prefer to stay behind.
 Guest authors/presenters are scheduled throughout the ten days.

 Depending on activities planned, we may lunch together in the main cottage or grab prepared picnic baskets as we head out the door.